DynamoDS/DynamoPrimer/10_Packages/10-5_Zero-Touch.md

 ## What is Zero-Touch?
+Zero-Touch Importing refers to a simple point-and-click method for importing external libraries.
+With Zero-Touch, Dynamo will read the public methods of a *.dll* file and convert them to Dynamo nodes.
+Using this process, a user can import a library which was not necessarily developed for Dynamo and create a host of new nodes.
+This opens up a lot of doors for extending your visual programming environment.
+Granted, there are some limitations (with respect to private and abstract classes in a .dll), the current Zero-Touch functionality demonstrates the cross-platform mentality of the Dynamo Project.

 This section demonstrates how to use Zero-Touch to import a third party library.
 For information on developing your own Zero-Touch Library, reference the [Dynamo wiki page](https://github.com/DynamoDS/Dynamo/wiki/Zero-Touch-Plugin-Development).

 ### Case Study - Importing AForge
+In this case study, we'll show how to import the AForge external *.dll* library.
+AForge is a robust library which offers a range of functionality from image processing to artificial intelligence.
+We'll reference the imaging class in AForge to do a few image processing exercise below.

 ### Exercise 1 - Edge Detection